 Our garden is a huge deal for us.
 It is so important for us to have a garden that produces organic veggies and fruit and it is such an important lesson for our children to see the garden grow.
 Recently, when California announced that we are experiencing a drought–we didn’t know what that would mean for our gardening efforts!
-However, I’m proud to say that we’ve overcome this and continue to still have a beautiful garden that is producing plenty of plants.
+However, I’m proud to say that we’ve overcome this and continue to still have a beautiful garden that is producing plenty of veggies.

-Here are some great tips for how to water plants during a drought.
+Here are some great tips for how to water your garden during a drought.
 The cost of water and irrigation systems can be tough on any budget during a drought.
 To avoid negating the financial benefits of having a garden, you want to make sure your irrigation system isn’t costing you more money than you are saving by having a garden in the first place.
-These handy tips on how to water plants during a drought will keep your water bill low, and your garden thriving:
+These handy tips will keep your water bill low, and your garden thriving:

 How to water your garden during a drought

-.
-One of the cheapest and easiest ways to water your plants for cheap is to catch rainwater.
+Collect rainwater.
+One of the cheapest and easiest ways to water your garden for cheap is to catch rainwater.
 For some climates, this a great method since there is more frequent rain.
-For dry or drought climates, this method may provide only very limited amounts of rainwater to water your plants with.
+For dry climates, this method may provide only very limited amounts of rainwater to water your garden with.
 Even though we’ve had very little rain–I took full advantage of the rain we had in the past couple of weeks.
 Put out barrels and move your barrels inside your garage and use it as needed.

-Do you have any other tips on how to water plants during a drought I haven’t listed here?
+Do you have any other tips I don’t have listed here?

 Other Posts You Might Like

 We try to eat as much as possible but sometimes we NEED to eat out (why? because momma needs a break!) and sometimes it is…